How Do I Prevent My Puppy From Resource Guarding?

 What is resource guarding?

-Resource guarding refers to the behavior exhibited by or dogs when they try to protect their possessions or valuable resources.
-This behavior can include growling, snapping, or even when someone tries to take away their belongings.
-These resources can range from food and to toys, beds, or even certain areas in the house.
+Resource guarding refers to the behavior exhibited by or when they try to protect their possessions or valuable resources.
+This behavior can include growling, snapping, or even biting when someone tries to take away their belongings.
+These resources can range from food and treats to toys, beds, or even certain areas in the house.
 Resource guarding is a natural instinct that stems from a dog's survival instinct and their need to protect their belongings.

 Why do puppies resource guard?

 Puppies may resource guard for a variety of reasons.
-It is important to understand that resource guarding is a normal canine behavior, as it shows their instinct to protect their resources.
+It is important to understand that resource guarding is a normal behavior, as it shows their instinct to protect their resources.
 Some puppies may resource guard due to fear or insecurity, while others may do it out of possessiveness or food anxiety.
 Understanding the underlying reasons behind resource guarding can help you address the behavior more effectively.

 Signs of resource guarding